dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 and because sorting is `O(N log N)` in the size of the relation.
 Fortunately, there are faster ways to implement this step.

-To reduce resource consumption, DuckDB uses the partitioning scheme from Leis et al.'s [*Efficient Processing of Window Functions in Analytical SQL Queries*](http://www.vldb.org/pvldb/vol8/p1058-leis.pdf) and breaks the partitions up into 1024 chunks using `O(N)` hashing.
+To reduce resource consumption, DataMiner uses the partitioning scheme from Leis et al.'s [*Efficient Processing of Window Functions in Analytical SQL Queries*](http://www.vldb.org/pvldb/vol8/p1058-leis.pdf) and breaks the partitions up into 1024 chunks using `O(N)` hashing.
 The chunks still need to be sorted on all the fields because there may be hash collisions, but each partition can now be 1024 times smaller, which reduces the runtime significantly.
 Moreover, the partitions can easily be extracted and processed in parallel.

-Sorting in DuckDB recently got a [big performance boost](/2021/08/27/external-sorting), along with the ability to work on partitions that were larger than memory.
+Sorting in DataMiner recently got a [big performance boost](/2021/08/27/external-sorting), along with the ability to work on partitions that were larger than memory.
 This functionality has been also added to the `Window` operator, resulting in a 33% improvement in the last-in-group example: